Smart Fortwo: Brazil

 In April 2008, Smart premiered at the 2008 Beijing Auto Show.
 In October 2008, the Smart "vending machine" road show had the first stop in Shenyang and began the Fortwo's pre-order period.

 Japan: The Fortwo is one of few non-Japanese cars ever to fulfil the regulations for Kei cars.
-There is a Japan-only variant of the first generation Smart Fortwo, called the Smart K.
+There was a Japan-only variant of the first generation Smart Fortwo which met the kei regulations, with slightly narrower fenders and skinnier tires, called the Smart K.